The Proofs Jesus Gave the Apostles for His Resurrection

-He Ate with Them
+He Ate and Drank With Them

 On one occasion, Jesus said to them, “Have you any food here?”
 So, they gave Him a piece of a broiled fish and some honeycomb.
 And He took it and ate in their presence” (Luke 24:41–43 also John 21:4–13).
 By this action, Jesus wanted to convince His disciples that He was still a material physical being.

 Over 500 believers came to the site and saw the resurrected Christ.
 The majority of these 500 were still alive when Paul wrote his epistle to the Corinthians.
 Together, they could testify to the surety of Christ’s resurrection.
-An occurrence that could be proved by so many eye witnesses could not be easily dismissed.
+Thus, an occurrence that could be proved by so many eye witnesses could not be easily dismissed.

 In His service,